freak12techno/grafana-interacter/README.md

 alerts - See alerts
+firing - See firing and pending alerts datasources - See Grafana datasources
+# If you're using Grafana as a silence manager
+grafana_silence - Creates a new silence
+grafana_silences - List all silences
+grafana_unsilence - Deletes a silence
+# If you're using external Alertmanager as a silence manager
-firing - See firing and pending alerts datasources - See Grafana datasources silence - Creates a new silence silences - List all silences unsilence - Deletes a silence alertmanager_silence - Creates a new Alertmanager silence alertmanager_silences - List all Alertmanager silences alertmanager_unsilence - Deletes an Alertmanager silence
+alertmanager_silence - Creates a new Alertmanager silence alertmanager_silences - List all Alertmanager silences
+alertmanager_unsilence - Deletes an Alertmanager silence